 Germs such as salmonella and E. coli can strike at any time, but the good news is you can kill them through cooking.
 Follow these tips to ensure food is cooked properly:

-Always check your food is steaming hot in the middle – there should be steam coming out when you cut open the food.
+- Always check your food is steaming hot in the middle – there should be steam coming out when you cut open the food.